 Ultimately, the best way to protect yourself from future inflation costs and decrease net metering benefits is to lock-in solar at today’s prices, to receive today’s benefits before they are gone

 At Symtech Solar, we are an upstream business in the supply chain that combines in-house manufacturing and assembling.
 This enables us to oversee our product line from the first stage in manufacturing to its final stage assembled in our ready-to-go packaging.
-Therefore, we are able to offer the highest quality, cost-effective (no middle man), and ready-to-go PV systems on the market.
+Therefore, we can offer the highest quality, cost-effective (no middle man), and ready-to-go PV systems on the market.

-When you have decided that your small business going solar can result into decreased utility savings, tax incentives, and hedging against future inflation, utilizing solar energy can be your cleanest investment yet.
+When you have decided that your small business going solar can result in decreased utility savings, tax incentives, and hedging against future inflation, utilizing solar energy can be your cleanest investment yet.